General Atomics Aeronautical - Gray Eagle 25M

 Gambit Series

-Unlike other proposed collaborative platforms, Gambit is a series of aircraft, with multiple variants that can be finely tuned for the most particular and demanding missions.
-This includes separate versions for high-demand ISR, air-to-air engagements, fighter training, and stealthy combat reconnaissance.
-But, most importantly, they all have something in common.
+Unlike other proposed collaborative platforms, Gambit offers multiple aircraft models, each configured for demanding missions.
+The series includes variants for intelligence, surveillance & reconnaissance (ISR), air-to-ground engagements, fighter training, stealthy combat reconnaissance, and carrier-based operations.
+Most importantly, they all have something in common.

 The Gambit Core

 Gambit starts with a core platform that encapsulates a single set of common hardware: landing gear, baseline avionics, chassis, and other essential functions.
-A common Gambit Core accounts for roughly 70 percent of the price among the various models, providing an economy of scale to help lower costs, increase interoperability, and enhance or accelerate the development of variants.
+The Gambit Core accounts for roughly 70% of the price across variants to deliver economies of scale and increased interoperability while accelerating new variant development.

 Gambit 1 – Long-Endurance ISR

 Gambit 1 is a nimble sensing platform optimized for long endurance.
-The aircraft can accompany other unmanned aircraft or join with human-crewed aircraft on the leading edge of a strike package, serving as the initial eyes and ears for the air group.
-The weight savings from high aspect wings and a fuel-optimized engine mean the aircraft can spend more time patrolling a given box of airspace to provide early warning or surveillance.
+The aircraft can accompany other crewed or uncrewed aircraft at the leading edge of a strike formation, serving as the initial eyes and ears for the air group.
+The weight savings from high-aspect-ratio wings and a fuel-optimized engine allow the aircraft to spend more time patrolling a given airspace to provide early warning or surveillance.

 Gambit 2 adds the provision for air-to-air weapons.
-The characteristic outer mold line means the aircraft has less endurance than its pure play reconnaissance sibling.
-But it more than makes up for that with a newfound ability to hold even advanced hostile aircraft at risk.
+The characteristic outer mold line means the aircraft has less endurance than the pure-play reconnaissance variant.
+However, the ability to hold advanced hostile aircraft at risk offsets the time it’s able to stay off station.

 Gambit 3 – Advanced Trainer

-Gambit 3 looks much like Gambit 2, only optimized for a complex adversary air role.
-This aircraft will support sorties against some of the most capable U.S. systems, including U.S. integrated air defense systems, along with other current fifth-generation tactical air assets.
-This is another way in which unmanned autonomous aircraft offer reduced operations and sustainment costs for training our warfighters for the fight ahead.
+Gambit 3 is optimized for a complex adversary air role.
+This aircraft supports sorties against some of the most capable systems, including U.S. integrated air defense systems and other 5th-generation tactical air assets — another way in which uncrewed autonomous aircraft offer reduced operations and sustainment costs for training warfighters for the fight ahead.

 Gambit 4 – Stealth Combat Recon

-Gambit 4 is a combat reconnaissance-focused model with no tail and swept wings.
-This aircraft is optimized for long-endurance missions of a specialized nature, leveraging low-observable elements and other advanced systems for avoiding enemy detection.
+Gambit 4 is combat reconnaissance focused with swept wings and no tail.
+This aircraft is optimized for specialized long-endurance missions, leveraging low-observable elements and other advanced systems to avoid enemy detection.

 Related GA-ASI Updates